ministryofjustice/cloud-platform-infrastructure/helm-charts/fluentd-es/README.md

 # Cloud Platform - Logging with Fluentd to Elasticsearch

-This chart deploys Fluentd on a Cloud Platform cluster.
+This chart deploys Fluentd on a Cloud Platform cluster; source of inspiration was https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/fluentd-elasticsearch

 ## Configuration